Faculty

 Sara Emily Burke

 Dr. Burke received her Ph.D. from Yale University in 2016.
-She is an assistant professor in social psychology at Syracuse University.
+She is an associate professor in social psychology at Syracuse University.
 She studies intergroup bias—stereotypes, prejudice, discrimination, and experiences of stigma.
 Specifically, her research focuses on variations in the way bias operates depending on the groups it targets, and one of her central goals is expanding the scientific knowledge base to better account for underexamined targets of bias.
 For example, some of her studies about perceptions of biracial and bisexual people indicate that dismissive reactions to the very concept of a group can help explain prejudice.
 These results might have been difficult to predict based on traditionally studied groups alone.
 The research section of this website provides some examples of the research conducted in the lab.
 For details about Dr. Burke, see her personal website, which includes statistics resources and contact information.
 Here is a recent version of her CV.

 Ph.D.
 Students